Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: Preliminaries

 for $i\in[n]$, $p\in[p^*]$, where the first option corresponds to not using the $i$-th item, while the second option corresponds to using it.
 The optimum solution value is \mbox{$\max\{p\in[p^*]\mid f(p,n)\leq 1\}$}, and the optimum subset can easily be found by backtracking.
 The runtime of the dynamic program is $\mathcal{O}(np^*)$, thus pseudo-polynomial in the input size.

 Due to NP-hardness of the Knapsack Problem, one cannot expect to find an exact algorithm with polynomial running time.
-However, by carefully downscaling and rounding the profit values in the dynamic program, for each $\varepsilon>0$, one can achieve a feasible solution with guaranteed profit of at least $1-\varepsilon$ times the optimal profit, while the running time can be bound polynomially in the input size and $1/\varepsilon$.
-Such a class of algorithms with arbitrary good approximation guarantees is called a \emph{fully polynomial-time approximation scheme} \mbox{(FPTAS)}.
+However, by carefully downscaling and rounding the profit values in the dynamic program, one can obtain a \emph{fully polynomial-time approximation scheme} (FPTAS).
+That is, for each $\varepsilon>0$, one can compute a feasible solution with guaranteed profit of at least $1-\varepsilon$ times the optimal profit, with running time polynomial in the input size and $1/\varepsilon$.
 For more details, we refer to the books by \citet{Hochbaum:ApproxAlgs}, \citet{Vazirani:ApproxAlgs}, or \citet{williamson2011design}.

 Usually, the Knapsack Problem is defined with integer size values $s_i\in\NN$ and some Knapsack capacity~$S\in\NN$, bounding the total size of chosen items.
 Dividing all item sizes by~$S$ transforms such an instance into an instance of the type considered here.
-For the case of integral item sizes, there is also a pseudo-polynomial dynamic programming formulation parameterized by the size instead of the profit values; see, e.g., \citet[Section~6.4]{kleinberg2006algorithm}.
+For the case of integral item sizes, there is also a pseudo-polynomial dynamic programming formulation parameterized by the size instead of the profit values; see, e.g., \citep[Section~6.4]{kleinberg2006algorithm}.
 Our construction in Section~\ref{Sec:DPNN} can analogously be applied to this formulation.
 This variant, however, does not easily extend to an FPTAS.
 We therefore stick to the variant parametrized by the profit values as introduced above.